Seekatar/seekatar.github.io/_posts/2026-01-30-ps-start-thread-1.md

 2
 ```

 Couple of things to note here.
 If you don't use the `-Verbose`, `-Debug`, and `-InformationAction Continue` parameters on `Receive-Job`, you won't see those streams' output.
 Also notice that `Write-Information` and `Write-Host` are still interleaved since they both write to the host directly.
+Here, those parameters are not included and we only get error, warning and host output.

 ```powershell
 Start-ThreadJob -ScriptBlock $sb -Verbose -Debug | Receive-Job -Wait -AutoRemoveJob